Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification: Experiment

-\textbf{Effectiveness of Our Method.} To the best of our knowledge, our model is the first to adapt the Segment Anything v2 (SAM2) architecture for the task of LULC.
-By leveraging the rich prior knowledge encoded in this foundation model, we obtain robust category- and pixel-level representations.
-Building upon this foundation, the proposed FreqWeaver Adapter enhances the semantic granularity of feature modeling—by explicitly capturing and integrating multi-frequency information crucial for detail preservation—thereby enabling significantly improved delineation of object boundaries and detection of small structures.
-Notably, the enhanced feature representation from the FreqWeaver Adapter allows our model to effectively exploit contextual cues, such as the presence or absence of vehicles, to better distinguish between semantically similar regions like parking lots and roads.
+\textbf{Effectiveness of Our Method.} We adapt the SAM2 foundation model for the LULC task, leveraging its rich prior knowledge to obtain robust category- and pixel-level representations.
+Building upon this foundation, our FreqWeaver Adapter enhances the semantic granularity of feature modeling by explicitly capturing and integrating multi-frequency information crucial for detail preservation, thereby enabling significantly improved delineation of object boundaries and detection of small structures.
+Notably, the enhanced feature representation from the FreqWeaver Adapter allows our model to effectively exploit contextual cues to better distinguish between semantically similar regions such as parking lots and roads.
 These capabilities demonstrate the strengths of our architecture in ultra-high-resolution LULC tasks.
-Additionally, the integration of a semi-supervised learning strategy further improves the robustness and generalization of our model under limited annotation scenarios.
+In addition, the integration of a semi-supervised learning strategy further improves the robustness and generalization of our model under limited annotation scenarios.